aklump/check-pages/documentation/source/custom_dirs.md

-# How To Use A Custom Directory
+# How To Use A Custom Directory For Suite Files

+You may locate suite files in directories other than the main one, by registering those directories with the `add_directory()` function.
+After that `run_suite()` will also look for suite names in the added directory(ies).

 ```php
 <?php